Andley/OGNTa/README.md

 # OGNTa (OpenGNT Abridged)

-This is an abridged and updated version of OpenGNT Version 3 [OGNT 3.3 Base Text](https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_BASE_TEXT.zip).
+This is an abridged and updated version of OpenGNT [OGNT 3.3 Base Text](https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_BASE_TEXT.zip).

-## Files
-- OpenGNT_version3_3.csv = source file from OpenGNT.
-- OGNTa-trimmed.txt = data trimmed from the source
-- **OGNTa.txt = the primary data file**, abridged and updated from the trimmed data.
+**OGNTa.txt** = the main file of OGNTa Project, abridged and updated from OpenGNT_version3_3.csv
-- OGNT-Marked.txt = adding verbal(verbs/participles/infinitives) emphasis for RUBY rendering.
-- OGNTa-Ruby.nt = converted to TheWord format for easier access.

 ## Structure Changes